 Cedar Creek Reservoir

-Stretching across two counties, Cedar Creek Reservoir is the fourth largest lake in Texas and supplies water to Fort Worth and the surrounding water districts in Tarrant County.
+Stretching across two counties, Cedar Creek Reservoir is the fourth-largest lake in Texas and supplies water to Fort Worth and the surrounding water districts in Tarrant County.

 Fishing is one of the most popular activities here.
 Anglers are known to catch blue catfish, white bass, channel catfish, crappie, and more.